 The prescription for J’s Marinol was varied constantly with no procedure to follow, merely hoping for the best.
 Marie decided to apply J to the Rhode Island Medical Marijuana Program with the approval of his doctor.
 Shortly after he was accepted and licensed, becoming the state’s youngest member.
 The family was introduced to a local horticulture specialist who was also a licensed caregiver.
 He provided them with marijuana tea, a glycerine tincture, a marijuana distillate in olive oil, and some cannabis infused cookies.

 After just one cookie following dinner, J went to bed.
 He quickly fell into a peaceful sleep, which was a large improvement from his usual restless nights.
-Although J got tired of the cookies, his tea was working wonders.
+Although J got tired of the cookies, his tea seemed to be working wonders.
 While Marie doesn’t consider marijuana a miracle cure for J’s autism, she does consider it a, “wonderful, safe botanical that allows J to participate more fully in life without the dangers and sometimes permanent side effects of pharmaceutical drugs.”

-Marie and her husband have been treating their son with medical marijuana for two years now.
+To date, Marie and her husband have been treating their son with medical marijuana for two years now.
 They have determined the strain that works the best for J, White Russian (known for extreme pain relief), and a set dosage that she has figured out works best for her son.
 They use an extract of the strain in a dropper to provide J with a precise dosage every time.
 A friend of the family said that she’d never seen J (or the family) so happy.